zydou/arti/doc/dev/rpc-book/src/rpc-meta-draft.md

-If there have been multiple object requests with the same request ID, and those requests have been in-flight simultaneously, then `rpc:cancel` will only cancel the most recently added such request.
+If there have been multiple object requests with the same request ID, and those requests have been in-flight simultaneously, then it is not specified whether `rpc:cancel` will cancel one, both, or neither.

 > In general, users should avoid simultaneous requests with the same
 > request ID.